raspberrypilearning/getting-started-with-the-pico/en/step_2.md

 ## Meet The Raspberry Pi Pico

 This is the Raspberry Pi Pico.
-Hopefully your device has already had the header pins soldered on, but if not, you might like to have a look at our [Getting started with soldering resource](https://projects.raspberrypi.org/en/projects/getting-started-with-soldering) resource.
+Hopefully your device has already had the header pins soldered on, but if not, you might like to have a look at our [Getting started with soldering resource](https://projects.raspberrypi.org/en/projects/getting-started-with-soldering).

 ![image of the Raspberry Pi Pico](images/Pico-Top-Headers.png)